 Choose to focus your time, energy and conversation around people who inspire you, support you and help you to grow you into your happiest, strongest, wisest self.

+How to increase mental sharpness?
+Get rid of the afternoon brain fog and boost productivity?
 While some factors of brain health are beyond our control, there are many which are in our power to improve.
 The brain is the most complex organ in the body, with an intricate network of billions of nerve cells.
 To support the multifarious processes it performs, the brain requires the proper fuel, conditioning, and rest.
 Specifically, optimizing exercise, diet, sleep, and nutrient intake can all support mental acuity over the long term.

 Mental acuity, or sharpness of the mind, comprises memory, focus, understanding, and concentration.
 As we age, these factors begin to decline naturally.
 Environmental and lifestyle factors can also take their toll on brain health, contributing to further decline of mental acuity in the form of conditions such as dementia and Alzheimer’s disease.